Vito217/VRIDE/README.md

     load: 'AFrame'.
 ```

-THis code does a full installation of Roassal3 and sets up the author.
+This code does a full installation of Roassal3 and sets up the author.
 Next, you must run a Pharo ZincHTTP server.
 Run the following code:

 ```
 ZnReadEvalPrintDelegate startInServerOn: 1701.